tdwg/bdq/tg2/_review/docs/vocabularies/index.md

 ### 1.3 Associated Documents

-The [landing page for BDQ Core](../../../index.md) provides an index to all documents in the standard.
+- [Landing page for BDQ Core](../../../index.md) provides an index to all documents in the standard.
+- [BDQ Core Tests and Assertions Quick Reference Guide](../terms/bdqcore/index.md) provides an easy to read guide to the Tests (a descriptive document, not the full vocabulary definition document found in the BDQ Core Tests And Assertions List of Terms).

 ### 1.4 Status of the content of this document